daKmoR/spectrum-web-components/packages/table/README.md

 1. Test for: change event on tablehead checkbox cell;
 2. Scrolling w/ screenreader on virtualised table elements
-3. make selection work with virtualised elements. rip.
-4. Allow selects to be changed past render time
+3. Allow selects to be changed past render time
-5. Allow .selected values to be added after rendering
+4. Allow .selected values to be added after rendering
-6. Value for `selected` is managed in two different places.
+5. Value for `selected` is managed in two different places.
 Stop doing that.

+-   [x] manually applied checkbox cell
+-   [x] initial value of selected not propagates
+-   values are "synthetic" (literal value attribute)
+-   [x] select all only selects available items
+-   [x] selected value needs to be validated
+-   [x] check that tests still pass
+-   [x] write tests for virtualised table
+-   [x] review tab order entries for checkboxes
+-   [ ] scroll with screen reader on virtualised table elements
+-   [x] test for click selection on table checkboxes

 -   NOT CURRENTLY NEEDED but still important